Klasmart-Engineering/user-service/documents/rfc/062-UPDATE-USER-MEMBERSHIP.md

 The back end will attempt to find as many errors as possible in any error situation so that the job of fixing the errors can be done in as few a iterations as possible

-The index value returned will refer the the index in the users array that is passed.
+The index value returned in each APIError will refer to an index in the users array that is passed.

 ## Decision